riteshzode18/hudevops-2025-riteshzode/cloud_track/azure/README.md

 Account.
 - Deploy a Function App using the Consumption Plan (Y1 SKU) via Bicep.
 - Upload 2 files named file1.txt and file2.txt to container-a.
-- Write a Python script to transfer the file1.txt s from container-a to containerb.
+- Write a Python script to transfer the file1.txt s from container-a to container-b.
 - Deploy the Python script to the Function App and run the python script to transfer the file1.txt file to container-b.
 - Tag all the resources with the mentioned format